 How to Alter Table In SQL?

 We use the ALTER table statement to modify the columns which exist in the tables currently.
-Also with this same statement, we can drop or add different constraints on the table.
+Also, with this same statement, we can drop or add different constraints to the table.

 Below is the syntax to add a new column to the existing table:

 ALTER TABLE table_name ADD (column_name1 datatype, column_name2 datatype... column datatype);

 Let us add another column, ‘ADDRESS’, to the existing table ‘STUDENTS’.

 SELECT * FROM STUDENTS;

 In the above query, the column ADDRESS is added to the table.

 If we want to drop a column, it can be done by the below syntax:

 Let us see the below example by dropping the column ADDRESS.